Fenris42/Fenris42.github.io/Unity_Projects.md

 ### Retrospective:

-- Game shelved due to lack of team alignment over direction.
+- The game was shelved due to a lack of team alignment over direction.
-- Game based on an older genre of games that may not be populuar in todays market.
-However this style of game seemed accomplishable with simple AI, player movement and reuse of characters and levels.
+- While the game seemed achievable thanks to simple AI, player movement, and reuse of characters and levels, it was in an older, relatively unpopular genre.
-- Difficulty scaling due to a lack of foresight at my current programming skill level.
-Code quickly became duplicated and segmented into multiple code bases and made changes time consuming.
+- A lack of foresight caused by my programming inexperience at the time made scaling difficult.
+Code quickly became duplicated and segmented into multiple code bases, which made changes time consuming.
-- Sharpened team collaboration and communication skills.
+- I sharpened my team collaboration and communication skills.
-- Used Github to distribute updates and get quick feedback after implementing each feature in order to save time and effort if changes where needed.
+- I used Github to distribute updates and get quick feedback after implementing each feature, in order to save time and effort if changes were needed.

 ---